Windows 10 version history: Overview

+Notes: 1 2 January 10, 2023, for Intel Clover Trail based systems.; ↑ Only for IoT Enterprise; ↑ Only for Education, Enterprise, and Pro editions;

 Releases

 Mainstream builds of Windows 10 are labeled "YYMM", with YY representing the two-digit year and MM representing the month of planned release (for example, version 1507 refers to builds which initially released in July 2015).
 Starting with version 20H2, Windows 10 release nomenclature changed from the year and month pattern to a year and half-year pattern (YYH1, YYH2).

 Version 1507 (original release)

 The original version of Windows 10 (also retroactively named version 1507 and codenamed "Threshold 1") was released in July 2015.
 It carries the build number 10.0.10240; while Microsoft has stated that there was no designated release to manufacturing (RTM) build of Windows 10, build 10240 was described as an RTM build by various media outlets.
 It was retroactively named "version 1507" by Microsoft per its naming conventions that have the last 2 digits of the year and the month number for future stable releases of the operating system.

 Notable changes in this version include: